-Breakups hurt, it’s worse when it’s long distance
+Breakups hurt, it’s worse when it’s a long-distance

 1. Was he/she cheating?

 The most common thought that people have when they are dumped while going the distance is doubt.
 Especially regarding their partner’s faithfulness.
-As more and more experts talk of the redundancy of monogamy, it is in a long distance relationship that monogamy really comes under the microscope.
-It is natural when there is no way of physical surveillance for a person to feel that maybe they got dumped because their ex-was indeed cheating on them.
+As more and more experts talk of the redundancy of monogamy, it is in a long-distance relationship that monogamy comes under the microscope.
+It is natural when there is no way of physical surveillance for a person to feel that maybe they got dumped because their ex-was was indeed cheating on them.

 2. They will come back

-Denial is one of the major steps of grief and it is at this step that people tend to think that their ex might return to them, beg their forgiveness and they will get back together.
+Denial is one of the significant steps of grief, and it is at this step that people tend to think that their ex might return to them, beg their forgiveness, and they will get back together.
 There are of course people who do get back together with their exes after a breakup, but it is rare, and more so when the two people are not in the same place.

 3. Am I not attractive?